josdoaitran/software-testing-everything/automation_testing/Readme.md

 # Automation Test
-In this page, I would like collect and mention all tools and modern automation test framework.
-It includes open-source and commercial software tools, frameworks, Scripting Styles.
+On this page, I would like to collect and mention all tools and modern automation test framework.
+It includes open-source and commercial software tools, frameworks, and Scripting Styles.

 ## Tools and framework: